ipoomzakungi/vscode-chat-history-fix/UNDERSTANDING_MESSAGES.md

 - These are "ghost" references to deleted/missing sessions

 **Cross-Workspace Detection:**
-- The repair tools now check if orphaned sessions exist in **other workspaces**
+- The tool now checks if orphaned sessions exist in **other workspaces**
-- **🆕 Smart Project Matching:** Tools compare project folder names to identify if sessions belong to the same project
+- **🆕 Smart Project Matching:** The tool compares project folder names to identify if sessions belong to the same project
 - If found, you'll see messages like:
   ```
   💡 Session abc12345... found in workspace 68afb7eb (file:///home/user/workspace/my-app)